MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 In this alert, an attacker makes Kerberos (or NTLM) requests using a list of names to try to find a valid username in the domain.
 If a guess successfully determines a username, the attacker gets the Preauthentication required instead of Security principal unknown Kerberos error or the WrongPassword (0xc000006a) instead of NoSuchUser (0xc0000064) NTLM error.

-Build a *users.txt* list of names by merging some names from <https://github.com/jeanphorn/wordlist/blob/master/usernames.txt> and add some valid names from your organization.
+Build a *users.txt* list of fake names, and add some valid names from your organization.

 Then, run the following command from a PowerShell session on a workstation: